minimuutti/minimuutti.github.io/en/brain-games/_posts/2015-07-20-towel-lasagna.md

 ![](https://cdn.minimuutti.com/aktivointi/pyyhelasagne/DS49290-800px.jpg)

-### Canneloni
+### Cannelloni

-I also made a canneloni version of this.
+I also made a cannelloni version of this.
 I rolled small towels and put them on the bottom layer and then stacked the lasagna on top hiding kibble in every layer.

 This game took Miki a little longer.